 Custom renovation appears to be much more expensive (per square foot) than the new home.
-Why? because in a new build the cost of the most expensive rooms in the house (kitchens and baths) gets spread over double or triple the square footage.
-Remember, in Washington DC we are building on fairly small lots.
+Why? because in a new build, the cost of the most expensive rooms in the house (kitchens and baths) gets spread over double or triple the square footage.
+Most Washington DC home additions must be built to fit on fairly small lots.
 Most home additions involve less than 1,000 square feet of new space.
 So there is no place to hide cost of the big ticket features.
 It's really about scale.
 Producing many square feet of product gives the appearance of low (per square foot) unit cost.
 Custom renovation, particularly additions (for master suite, modern kitchen and family room) pack a lot of quality into a small area adding tremendous value into the home.
 So, trying to put a value based on size (cost per square foot) is a deeply flawed basis for comparison.

 Consider this.
 "Custom" costs more than "off the shelf."
-By way of example, here is a first floor layout for a two story addition we designed for a Washington DC residence.
+By way of example, here is a first floor layout for a two story addition we designed for a Washington DC home remodel residence.

 This design plan was conceived to enhance the unique characteristics of the existing house and to free it of its former limitations.
 Everything about it is custom.
 Compare the size of the old kitchen (left) with the new design (right).
 Also, you can see that we expanded the dining room (right) when we eliminated the old kitchen.
 The old living room (left) was reconfigured to create a foyer and den (parlor).

-There are many, many changes and reconstructions to note but I want to keep this post relatively short.
-I think it should be a bit more clear now that the process (and cost) of home additions and renovation is nothing like new home building.
+There are many small changes and reconstructions to note, but it should be clear to you now that the process (and cost) of home additions and renovation is nothing like new home building.
 We pack a lot of thought, care and value into a comparatively small space.